Athletic Bilbao: Pichichi and Copa del Rey

 Athletic Club champion team in 1915 along with the 1914 and 1915 Copa del Rey trophies.

 The club featured prominently in early Copas del Rey.
 Following their triumph at the Copa de la Coronación by Club Bizcaya, Athletic won their first Copa del Rey in 1903.
 After watching the final in the Spanish capital that year, Basque students also formed an affiliated team, Athletic Club Madrid, which later evolved into Atlético Madrid.
 In 1904, holders Athletic were declared winners of the trophy after their opponents failed to turn up.
 In 1907, they revived the name Club Vizcaya after entering a combined team with La Union and were beaten in the Copa final.
 After a brief lull, they won again in 1910, with Luis Astorquia as the new captain and goalkeeper.

 In 1911, former team captain Alejandro de la Sota, was elected as the 7th president of the club, and he was the driving force behind the construction of the San Mamés Stadium (architect Manuel María Smith), which opened in 1913 and soon became one of the symbols of Athletic's dominance in the 1910s, winning the Copa del Rey three times in a row between 1914 and 1916, with Billy Barnes as coach.
-Between 1917 and 1919 the club went through a period of institutional crisis and during that time did not participate in the Copa del Rey, having failed to win the regional tournament which acted as the qualifier.
+Between 1917 and 1919, the club went through a period of institutional crisis and during that time did not participate in the Copa del Rey, having failed to win the regional tournament that acted as the qualifier.
 In 1920, with the return of Billy Barnes, Athletic once again participated in the national championship and in 1921 won the Copa del Rey again.

 The star of this team was Pichichi, a prolific goalscorer who scored the first goal at the San Mamés on 21 August 1913 and a hat-trick in the 1915 final.
 The last championship won by Pichichi was the 1921 Copa del Rey, before his death aged just 29 in 1922.
 Today, the La Liga top-scorer is declared the Pichichi in his honour.